-Note: To calibrate your digital press, you must print CMYK patches in the raw state of the digital press.
+NOTE: To calibrate your copier, you must print CMYK patches in the raw state of the printer.
 Except for the Output Profile print option, the ColorWise print options are irrelevant and will be ignored.
-Use the Output Profile setting that corresponds to the type of paper you are using.

 To increase the speed and reliability of the calibration, print your measurement page, with the appropriate print option settings, to a PostScript file.
 The next time you calibrate, download this PostScript file.
-Retaining this file in the Hold queue of the EX8002 makes the entire calibration process even faster.
+Retaining this file in the Hold queue of the Fiery EX8000AP makes the entire calibration process even faster.